+(b)

-(b) Job-Related Courses
+Job-Related Courses

-Job-related courses are programs of study that relate directly to an employee's present job requirements, or are anticipated to relate to job assignments in the near future or are directed towards a career-related improvement of skills.
+G2 / A Job-related courses are programs of study that relate directly to an employee's present job requirements, or are anticipated to relate to job assignments in the near future or are directed towards a career-related improvement of skills.
 These courses are taken on an employee's own time.
-Reimbursement for such courses approved in advance will be at one hundred percent (100%) of properly receipted tuition fees, textbooks, registration and examination fees on successful completion.
+Reimbursement for such courses approved in advance will be at one hundred per cent (100%) of properly receipted tuition fees, textbooks, registration and examination fees on successful completion.
 Consistent with the Company's commitment to enhancing knowledge of both official languages within AECL CANDU, reimbursement of courses in a second official language will be one hundred per cent (100%) on the same basis as above.

-- (c) Papers/Conference Attendance - (i) Employees undertaking lo produce papers on their own initiative and time will be provided with word processing support by the Company.
-Such papers should be registered with the Library. - (ii) Employees required by the Company to produce papers will additionally be provided with a reasonable time charge budget for this purpose.
-All authorship will be acknowledged within the paper. - (iii) Proposals for conference attendance will be reviewed and determined by the Conference Review Panel.
+- (c) Papers/Conference Attendance - Employees undertaking to produce papers on their own initiative and time will be provided with word processing support by the Company.
+Such papers should be registered with the Library.

+- (ii) Employees required by the Company to produce papers will additionally be provided with a reasonable time charge budget for this purpose.
+All authorship will be acknowledged within the paper. - (iii) Proposals for conference attendance will be reviewed and shall be determined by the Technical Conference Review Panel, pursuant to the policy procedure 46 I.2 which shall be binding for the life of the Agreement.